If you want to learn about the health benefits of kombucha, where to buy it and how to brew your own, today’s post is

 Step Three: Add Sugar

 Sugar!
 What?
 It’s okay, breathe (I’m talking to myself), the sugar is food for the SCOBY.
-When done fermenting, there will be only 1-2 grams of sugar in an 8 oz. glass of unflavored kombucha (the longer it ferments the less sugar).
+When done fermenting, there will be <5 grams of sugar in an 8 oz. glass of unflavored kombucha (the longer it ferments the less sugar).
 Remove tea bag(s) and sweeten tea with 1 cup of organic sugar.
 Stir until fully dissolved.

 Step Four: Transfer Tea to Glass Brewer

 I bought a two-gallon glass container with a plastic spigot a couple of summers ago.
 It was used once for a party and then it was retired to the basement.
 It’s a little on the large side, but it’s perfect for Kombucha brewing.
 A glass container is a must, the spigot is optional.
-I am told the spigot makes it easy to do what’s called a “continuous brew” which I’ll cover in next week’s post.
-Anyways, pour the hot sweet tea into the glass brewer.
+Pour the hot sweet tea into the glass brewer.

 Step Five: Add Remaining Water